mahsayedsalem/goschedule/README.md

 ## Contributions Priority

-- [ ] Use Redis to avoid pririty queue race conditions if ran on a distributed system.
+- [ ] Use Redis to avoid priority-queue race conditions if ran on a distributed system during job insertions and removal.
 - [ ] Use Redis to store jobs unique identifiers and parameters, and ensure identifiers aren't duplicated.
 - [ ] Consider time-zones when scheduling jobs.
 - [ ] Edit/Remove Jobs.